AI-Group-OC-CD-TM-JS/CS7IS2_GroupProject/README.md

 # CS7IS2_GroupProject
 Group Project for Artificial Intelligence CS7IS2

-In this project we are comparing the performance of Simulated Annealing, Ant Colony Optimisation and a more modern Graph Neural Network, in their solutions to a 20 node TSP.
+In this project we are comparing the performance of Simulated Annealing, Ant Colony Optimisation and a more modern Graph Neural Network, in their solutions to a 20, 50, and 100 node TSPs.

 **Team Members:**
 - Conor Dalton